l337x911/AmBre/USAGE-DESIGN.md

 	...
 	...

-where orientation is "True" for forward or "False" if reverse.
+where orientation is "forward" for forward or "reverse" if reverse.
 See "examples/regions.test" for an example regions file.
 If specified, resulting primer designs are given in <temp_tag>.out.